opensrp/opensrp-client-core/README.md

 # Developer Documentation

-This section will provide a brief description how to build and install the application from the repository source code.
+This section will provide a brief description on how to build and install the application from the repository source code.

 ## Pre-requisites